DSTRACoin/diquidus/README.md

 ### Wallet

-The wallet connected to Ciquidus must be running with atleast the following flags:
+The wallet connected to Diquidus must be running with atleast the following flags:

     -daemon -txindex